moj-analytical-services/splink/docs/dev_guides/index.md

 # Contributing to Splink

-We encourage contributions from all users.
-Whether it be adding a feature, fixing a bug or fixing typos in our documentation we are extremely appreciative of the input of external contributors.
-Splink would not be as good without it!

-## Contributing to Splink

 Thank you for your interest in contributing to Splink!
 If this is your first time working with Splink, check our [Contributors Guide](./CONTRIBUTING.md).